 The other two ponds are much larger and have islands and margins that also offer shelter for wildlife.

-Waterlow Park Birds.
+Waterlow Park Birds

 The species that can be regularly seen in Waterlow Park include feral and wood pigeons, crows, jays, magpies and starlings.
 Both Green and Greater Spotted woodpeckers are regular visitors.
 Songbirds include song and missle thrushes, blackbirds, robins, wagtails, and hedge sparrows.
+One FoWP member has described her pleasure in discovering lockdown bird life in Waterlow Park in the spring and summer of 2020.

 The ponds provide opportunities for many aquatic birds including coots, moorhens, Canada geese, mallards, tufted ducks, gulls and herons.
 Even the iridescent turquoise flash of a kingfisher can occasionally be seen.
 But sadly all the house sparrows that use to congregate around the Lauderdale House café have disappeared.